 Subsequently, David \cite{David} and Petsche \cite{Petsche} improved Hindry and Silverman's result.
 From Petsche's Theorem~2, for example, it follows that $4 \cdot 10^{-33}$ above can be replaced by $10^{-21}$.

 For $E_{a}/\bQ$ in the special case of $a=-n^{2}$ for a square-free integer $n$, Bremner, Silverman and Tzanakis \cite[Proposition~2.1]{Bremner} proved a much sharper result, namely,

-In this paper, we provide a version for $E_{a}/\bQ$ for all non-zero integers $a$ by examining $a$ which are fourth-power-free (i.e., minimal models of all $E_{a}$).
+In this paper, we provide a version for $E_{a}/\bQ$ for all non-zero integers $a$ by examining $a$ which are fourth-power-free (i.e., global minimal Weierstrass equations for all $E_{a}/\bQ$).
 Furthermore, our values of $C_{1}$ and $C_{2}$ are best-possible for $E_{a}/\bQ$.

 \begin{theorem} Suppose $a$ is a fourth-power-free integer.
 Let $P \in E_{a}(\bQ)$ be a nontorsion point.
 Then

 \end{theorem}

 \begin{remark} For each of these cases, we have been able to find values of $a$ and points $P \in E_{a}(\bQ)$ such that $\widehat{h}(P)$ is arbitrarily close to these bounds, so they are best possible.
 We provide details in Section~\ref{sect:sharp}. \end{remark}